nperon/nperon/README.md

   </a>
 </div>

 I am a fullstack developer with an Open Source mindset.
+I am fond of clean coding, test driven development, agile and scrum methodologies.

 I work at [OKP4](http://www.okp4.com) in Toulouse (France).
 We develop decentralized protocols and applications in line with Web version 3.0.
 We use scalable, distributed, cutting-edge technologies like blockchains based on the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), Kafka clusters and the Kubernetes cloud orchestrator.

 ## Languages, frameworks and libraries